 Traffic Metrics V2.0

-Traffic Metrics V2.0 introduces an enhanced analytics system with comprehensive filtering capabilities, allowing creators and agencies to analyze both external and internal traffic with greater precision.
-This first iteration focuses on providing detailed insights through an advanced filter framework.
+Traffic Metrics V2.0 introduces an advanced analytics system with comprehensive filtering capabilities, allowing creators and agencies to analyze both external and internal traffic with greater precision.
+This first release focuses on providing detailed insights through a powerful, multi-dimensional filter framework.

 Overview

-The core functionality of V2.0 centers around a sophisticated filtering system that enables comprehensive traffic analysis.
-You can now examine traffic performance across multiple dimensions and time periods, gaining deeper insights into your audience acquisition and revenue generation patterns.
+At the core of Traffic Metrics V2.0 is a comprehensive filtering system that enables deep traffic analysis across various dimensions and time periods.
+With this enhanced visibility, you can better understand traffic performance across multiple dimensions and time periods, gaining deeper insights into your audience acquisition and revenue generation patterns.

 The system displays all traffic sources, including Tracking Links, Trial Links, and Direct Traffic (traffic acquired outside of specific links) in a unified interface.
-This comprehensive view helps you understand the complete picture of your traffic performance.
+This comprehensive view gives you the full picture of your traffic performance.

 For Tracking and Trial Links: You can view click counts, fan acquisitions, and earnings (depending on your filter settings - specifically the fan subscription period and spending timeframe).